-A vision for the future must encompass our enduring mission for Vermont and elements essential to public higher education systems elsewhere that are succeeding in this environment.
+A vision for the future must encompass our enduring mission for Vermont.
+It must also consider those actions taken by public higher education systems that are succeeding in this environment.
 Those systems are strategically and rapidly focusing resources on new delivery platforms and flexibly delivered credentials that reach traditional-age and adult students.
 They are creating opportunities distributed across a lifetime.
 Those who thrive will reduce the cost of delivery and will be the most entrepreneurial.